 Section 10-3.
 Holiday Pay and Eligibility.
-If a holiday is observed on a day which is a regular workday for an employee and if they is permitted to be off that day due to the holiday, they shall be paid for the number of hours they would have worked in a normal work shift at their regular straight time rate provided they works at least 50% of the regularly scheduled workday immediately preceding the holiday and immediately following the holiday, unless the employee is on approved paid leave for at least 50% of both days.
+For forty-hour employees ilf a holiday is observed on a day which is a regular workday for an employee and if they are permitted to be off that day due to the holiday, they shall be paid for the number of hours they would have worked in a normal work shift at their regular straight time rate provided they workeds at least 50% of the regularly scheduled workday immediately preceding the holiday and immediately following the holiday, unless the employee is on approved paid leave for at least 50% of both days.

-If the holiday occurs on a day which is a regularly scheduled day off for the fifty-six (56) hour employee, they will receive additional pay for that workweek equal to one-half of the employees' shift.
-For an forty (40) hour employee, if the holiday falls (or is observed on a regularly scheduled day off), they will have the option of receiving compensatory time or pay equal to one normal work shift not to exceed ten hours.
+If the holiday occurs on a day which is a regularly scheduled day off for the forty eight fifty six (4856) hour employee, they will receive additional pay for that workweek equal to one half of the employees' shift.
+For an forty (40) hour employee, if the holiday falls (or is observed on a regularly scheduled day off), they will behave the option of receiving compensatory time or paidy equal to one normal work shift not to exceed ten hours.
 Employees hired on or after April 1, 2011 shall not be eligible to receive Holiday Pay as described in this section (10.3) for holidays that occur on a day which is their regularly scheduled day off.

-- Section 10-4.
+Section 10-4.
 Holiday Work.
-An employee who is regularly required to work on holidays shall be paid their regular hourly rate at a multiplier of two (2). - Section 10-5.
+An forty-eight hour employee who is regularly required to works their scheduled operational shift on any of the above listed holidays in Section 10-1 shall be paid their regular hourly rate at a multiplier of two (2).
+A forty-eight hour employee who does not work on one of the listed holidays above will receive no compensation for the holiday.

+Section 10-5.
 Holiday during Annual Leave.
-In case a holiday is observed on any day during an employee's annual leave, the holiday will be paid as in Section 3 above and will not be charged to the employee's accrued annual leave. - Section 10-6.
+In case a holiday is observed on any day during an employee's annual leave, the holiday will be paid as in Section 3 above and will not be charged to the employee's accrued annual leave.

+Section 10-6.
 Floating Holiday for 56 Hour Employees.
-All such employees shall be allowed time off with pay for twenty-four (24) hours for each of the floating holidays.
+All such employees shall be allowed time off with pay for twenty four (24) hours for each of the floating holidays.